sarvalabs/js-moi-sdk/docs/source/logic.rst

 * ``get``
     This method retrieves the value from persistent state using the storage key.
-    As the storage key hash generation is complex, we have exposed the a builder object to generate the storage key hash.
+    As the storage key hash generation is complex, a builder object is passed to callback to generate storage key.
 The builder object has the following methods:

     * ``entity`` - This method used to select the member of the state persistent.
     * ``length`` - This method used to access length/size of `Array`, `Varray` and, `Map`.